 Figure 1: Surface plots of simulated abundance at age of a relatively a) long lived and b) short lived species.
 These plots were produced by plot_surface when supplied a list produced by sim_abundance.

 Simulate spatial distribution

-The next step in the simulation is to distribute the abundance at age matrix simulated using the cohort model throughout a spatial field.
-Here, a grid of s cells is generated where each cell has an area of A and depth d; depth is defined using a sigmoid curve, applied across longitude only, with a depth range of [dmin,dmax], shelf depth of dshelf and a shelf width of wshelf.
-The grid is divided into Ldiv divisions (e.g. NAFO or ICES divisions) and Lstrat depth-based strata.
+headerThe next step in the simulation is to distribute the abundance at age matrix simulated using the cohort model throughout a spatial field.
+The spatial distribution can be defined by user but here, we describe the default function which simulates a grid of s cells is generated where each cell has an area of A and a main covariate influencing species distribution, in this case depth (d).
+Depth is defined using a sigmoid curve, applied across longitude only, with a depth range of [dmin,dmax], shelf depth of dshelf and a shelf width of wshelf.
+The grid can be divided into two hierarchical levels.
+For demonstration purposes, we envision these levels as part of a stratified-random survey within international fishery divisions, i.e., Ldiv divisions (e.g. NAFO or ICES divisions) and Lstrat depth-based strata.
 The simulated population is distributed through the grid by simulating spatial-temporal noise controlled by a parabolic relationship with depth and covariance between ages, years and space via:

 log(Na,y,s)=log(Na,y)+ηa,y,sηa,y,s=(ds-μd)22σd2+ξa,y,s